Parlington Hall: History

-Isabella and Elizabeth, two deeply creative women, immediately (?) commissioned the building of schools, almshouses and churches in the region, and made huge improvements to their estates and to the living conditions of their tenantry.
+Isabella and Elizabeth, two deeply creative women, commissioned the building of schools, almshouses and churches in the region, and made huge improvements to their estates and the living conditions of their tenantry.
 The sisters personally fabricated stained glass windows for their various projects.
 One of these survives in the park at Parlington (in which building?).
-Isabella's particular interest was wood-turning and she installed at least three lathes in her own workshop at Parlington, as well as writing an authoritative book on the subject (called?).
+Isabella's particular interest was wood-turning and she installed at least three lathes in her own workshop at Parlington, and wrote an authoritative book on the subject, "The Art of Wood-Turning" which she published under a male pseudonym.
+It is a respected source of information on the subject.
 In 1850, Isabella married Colonel Frederick Charles Trench of Woodlawn, County Galway, Ireland.
 In 1852, Elizabeth married Frederick's cousin Frederick Mason Trench, 2nd Baron Ashtown, head of the Trench family.
-Jointly the two sisters had already built the magnificent Castle Oliver on their father's estate in Limerick, Ireland.
+Jointly the sisters had already built Castle Oliver on their father's estate in Limerick, Ireland.
 Elizabeth and her husband lived at Castle Oliver, while Isabella and her husband continued to reside at Parlington Hall until her death in 1891.

 Following the death of Frederick Charles Trench in June 1905 Parlington Hall was abandoned.
-His son Col. Frederick Richard Thomas Trench-Gascoigne was already established at another family residence, Lotherton Hall, to the east of the nearby village Aberford, which property he had inherited on the death of his Aunt Elizabeth.
+His son Col. Frederick Richard Thomas Trench-Gascoigne was established at another family residence, Lotherton Hall, to the east of the nearby village Aberford, which he had inherited on the death of his aunt, Elizabeth.
 After 1905, much of the contents and smaller architectural features of Parlington were transferred to Lotherton, which lies on the B1217 road towards Towton and Sherburn-in-Elmet.
-It is open to the public, and contains many Gascoigne family memorabilia.
+It is open to the public, and contains Gascoigne family memorabilia.

 Listed buildings

-The Parlington estate contains a number of features: the grade II* listed Triumphal Arch, designed by Thomas Leverton and built around the end of the Eighteenth Century, which is unique in commemorating the victory of the American colonialists over the British in the American War of Independence.
-An inscription on both faces of the arch reads, "Liberty in N.America Triumphant MDCCLXXXIII"; a tunnel known locally as the "Dark Arch", which was built to shield the inhabitants of the hall from traffic passing along Parlington Lane, still intact almost two hundred years later; an underground icehouse, also intact — a testament to Georgian brick construction.
+The Parlington estate contains a number of features, including the grade II* listed Triumphal Arch, designed by Thomas Leverton and built around the end of the 18th century, which is unique in commemorating the victory of the American colonialists over the British in the American War of Independence.
+An inscription on both faces of the arch reads, "Liberty in N. America Triumphant MDCCLXXXIII"; a tunnel known locally as the "Dark Arch", which was built to shield the inhabitants of the hall from traffic passing along Parlington Lane, is still intact almost two hundred years later; an underground icehouse is also intact — a testament to Georgian brick construction.